Contents

 Posted Price: Cash discounts are based on the credit card price (price plus processing costs); surcharges are based on the cash price.

-Legality: Cash discounts are generally legal in all states; the state and debit cards can restrict or prohibit surcharges.
+Legality: Cash discounts are generally legal in all states, whereas state law and card brand rules can restrict or prohibit surcharges.

 Avoiding Common Pitfalls